PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_en.md

 The configuration file does not need to be modified.
 You only need to add the `checkpoints` parameter during training, which represents the path of the checkpoints.
 The parameter weights, learning rate, optimizer and other information will be loaded using this parameter.

 **Note**:
-* The parameter `-o last_epoch=5` means to record the number of the last training epoch as `5`, that is, the number of this training epoch starts from `6`.
+* The parameter `-o last_epoch=5` means to record the number of the last training epoch as `5`, that is, the number of this training epoch starts from `6`, , and the parameter defaults to `-1`, which means the number of this training epoch starts from `0`.

 * The `-o checkpoints` parameter does not need to include the suffix of the checkpoints.
 The above training command will generate the checkpoints as shown below during the training process.
 If you want to continue training from the epoch `0`, Just set the `checkpoints` to `./output/MobileNetV3_large_x1_0_gpupaddle/0/ppcls`, PaddleClas will automatically fill in the `pdopt` and `pdparams` suffixes.